the-airbender/quill_html_editor/README.md

   controller.enableEditor(false);
 ```

-#### Todo
+## Todo

-- Custom Font Styles
-- Image button should support custom async upload over network and embed url
-- Embed YouTube or video urls
-- Replace selected Text
+-  **CustomStyleButton** - Let the user add own icons to toolbar styles
+-  **Custom Color** - Let the user add more Colors to the Color Picker
+-  **Custom FontSize** - Let the user add custom font sizes, instead of just Small, Normal, Large & Huge
+-  **AsyncImagePickerButton** -  To share picked file to user, to upload it asynchronously and inserts the returned link into the editor
+-  **Custom FontStyles** -  Let the user choose the supported font styles of the editor
+- **Editor History** - Provides option to undo or redo text
 - More examples for each available apis

 ### Credits
 [adrianflutur](https://github.com/adrianflutur/webviewx "adrianflutur") for webviewx package<br>